-As we decided above, we will go with the WordPress.
+As we decided above, we will go with WordPress.
 Although there are different CMS (Content Management System), we have found the WordPress is better than other CMS Softwares.
 After buying a domain and hosting, you can log in your cPanel where you can see your database, files, backups, domain, emails and app installers.

-From installer menu, Select and install the WordPress CMS on your domain (Leave directory field blank).
+From the installer menu, Select and install the WordPress CMS on your domain (Leave directory field blank).
 Fill all essential details for the WordPress site like site name, description, admin name, and password, etc.